 Hard drives—like most advanced electronics—depend on a mosaic of materials, labor, and expertise drawn from around the world.
 Attempting to entirely “reshore” such a supply chain is not only impractical but also misaligned with how innovation and cost-efficiency are achieved in modern technology markets.

+Adding to the uncertainty is the fragile and often theatrical nature of U.S.-China trade negotiations.
 As a stark reminder of China’s own posture, President Xi recently urged the nation’s youth to be ready to “eat bitterness”—a cultural call to endurance, signaling that China may be preparing for prolonged economic struggle and confrontation.
-Such rhetoric suggests that geopolitical tensions are far from easing.
+Such rhetoric suggests that geopolitical tensions are far from over.

 Ultimately, businesses must ask: Can one truly go it alone in a world built on cooperation and interdependence?
 Tariffs may buy short-term leverage or political wins, but they rarely offer long-term strategic clarity.
 For the hard drive industry and the broader tech landscape, success will hinge not just on agility and cost control but on navigating a future where economics and geopolitics are inseparable.